 I love how these raspberry shortbread bars are super easy to make, with not much “hands on” time.
 The shortbread comes together with just a plastic spatula, no mixer required folks!
 Once you press it into the bottom of your pan, just pop it in the oven.
 Spread the crust with your favorite raspberry preserves, no need to let it cool first, and sprinkle the preserves with your streusel topping.
 Slide the pan in the oven and let it bake while you go enjoy some “you” time 🙂

-You can slice the cooled bars into however many servings you’d like… I typically go for 9 bars per pan, or 12 smaller bars 🙂
+You can slice the cooled bars into however many servings you’d like… I typically go for 18 smaller bars, or 9 larger ones 🙂

 A word of caution though… once you make these bars, if you share them with anyone, they’ll be requesting them again and again…. so be prepared lol.

 To really amplify the almond flavor from the crust, you can sprinkle the top of the bars with sliced almonds!

 You can also use this recipe as a great base, and substitute your favorite fruit flavors… like strawberry, blueberry, blackberry, you name it!